 A magnificent ‘Shivling’ appears every year at Anjani Mahadev, out of nowhere.
 A natural phenomenon enables the water from the waterfall at this spot to transform into a snow formation (Shivling) during freezing winters.
-Mythologically, it is believed that Lord Hanuman’s mother Anjani meditated here.
-The slopes around the shivling are named after the famous Rishi Bhrigu and are called the Bhrigu slopes.
+Mythologically, people believe that Lord Hanuman’s mother Anjani meditated here.
+The slopes around the Shivling are named after the famous Rishi Bhrigu and are called the Bhrigu slopes.

-The snow formation starts appearing by end of December or earlier (if it snows enough) and manifests itself in full glory by mid-January.
-Its actual size varies every year but during some winters, it reaches up to a humongous 20 feet in height and becomes a sight to behold!
+The snow formation starts appearing by the end of December or earlier (if it snows enough) and manifests itself in full glory by mid-January.
+Its actual size varies every year, but during some winters, it reaches up to a humongous 20 feet in height and becomes a sight to behold!

 Surrounded by Pir Panjal mountain ranges, Dashir lake has religious significance for locals who believe its waters to be sacred with curative properties.
-The pristine blue water of the lake is guarded by lofty mountains on all sides.
+Lofty mountains on all sides guard the pristine blue water of the lake.
 View of the mighty Hanuman Tibba, Indrasan and the Deo Tibba from here is magical.

-If you are staying at Kothi, you may choose to start your trek from Rani Nullah, which is located on the outskirts of Kothi village.
-From here the lake is 8 kms away.
+If you are staying at Kothi, you may choose to start your trek from Rani Nullah, which lies on the outskirts of Kothi village.
+From here the lake is 8 km away.

-Another one-day trek in the neighbouring mountains of Kothi will be Patalsu peak.
-It is a moderate level trek which passes through dense forests of oaks and pines, and surprises you with charming views of the valley.
-The head of Kullu valley, Patalsu peak is located at 4400 meters above sea level.
-Experienced skiiers can even ski down from the summit of Patalsu to slopes of old Solang.
+Another one-day trek in the neighboring mountains of Kothi will be Patalsu peak.
+It is a moderate level trek that passes through dense forests of oaks and pines and surprises you with charming views of the valley.
+The head of Kullu valley, Patalsu peak, is located at 4400 meters above sea level.
+Experienced skiers can even ski down from the summit of Patalsu to slopes of old Solang.

-This one is a popular trek in upper Kullu valley.
-Bhrigu lake is located at 14,100 feet on eastern side of Rohtang.
+This one is a popular trek in the upper Kullu valley.
+Bhrigu lake lies at 14,100 feet on the eastern side of Rohtang.
 The lake remains frozen during winters and holds immense religious and mythological significance.
 It is believed by locals that Bhrigu rishi meditated and prayed here thousands of years ago.

-If not for religious reasons, trekkers definitely go there to enjoy the unspoilt beauty of the Himalayan lake.
-It almost 6 kms from Gulaba, the neighborhood village of Kothi from where the trek officially commences.
+If not for religious reasons, trekkers go there to enjoy the unspoiled beauty of the Himalayan lake.
+It almost 6 km from Gulaba, the neighboring village of Kothi from where the trek officially commences.

 Enjoy the good old Manali town

-Yes, you can also visit Manali and its many treasures while you are staying at Solang or Kothi because it is just 15 kms away.
+Yes, you can also visit Manali and its many treasures while you are staying at Solang or Kothi because it is just 15 km away.

 Although there are few hotels in the main Solang valley, it still has better options for accommodation as compared to Kothi.
 Some locals have started homestays in the area as well.

-The Apple Tree cafe and Lodge is a small restaurant with basic rooms, located near Manali-Leh highway in Kothi.
-The facilities offered here are minimal but you will get good food and nice view.
+The Apple Tree Cafe and Lodge is a small restaurant with basic rooms, located near the Manali-Leh highway in Kothi.
+The facilities offered here are minimal but you will get good food and a nice view.

-Both Solang and Kothi can be enjoyed during a long weekend stay (3 days).
-If you choose to go for longer duration treks or just take your own sweet time to relax here then 4-5 days should suffice to do all of the things listed above.
+Both Solang and Kothi you can enjoy during a long weekend stay (3 days).
+If you choose to go for a longer duration treks or take your own sweet time to relax here, then 4-5 days should suffice to do all of the things listed above.